Bravo, My Love!

 Bravo, My Love! is a 2011 South Korean television series starring Lee Bo-young, Lee Tae-sung and Jin Yi-han.
-It aired on MBC from July 16, 2011, to January 29, 2012 on Monday and Friday at 21:45 for 57 episodes.
+It aired on MBC from July 16, 2011, to January 29, 2012.

 Plot

 Kang Jae-mi is the daughter of divorced parents.
 Her father Kang Hyung-do cheated on her mother Oh Jung-hee, which led to their divorce.
 He is now married to a much younger woman, Byun Joo-ri, but still has lingering feelings for his ex-wife.

 Because of Hyung-do's infidelity and the trauma of breaking up their family, Jae-mi becomes skittish of smart and talented men like her father.
 So she ends up marrying "the obviously lacking" Han Jung-soo.
 But the marriage doesn't last, and Jae-mi divorces her loser husband.

 Not ready to give up on their marriage, Jung-soo hires a lawyer to invalidate their divorce, the smart and sharp Byun Dong-woo.
 They begin as enemies, but Dong-woo falls for Jae-mi and he becomes one of her solid supporters as her success story unfolds.
 But she hesitates to begin a relationship with him because of his playboy past.